elladetic/soft-cell-simulator/README.md

 As the number of iterations increases, the generated polygon converges toward a smooth planar soft cell whose boundary arcs meet tangentially at (P^+) and (P^-).

-## Initial Configuration

-The current implementation uses a diamond-shaped polygon (a rotated square) as the initial admissible polygon:

-[
-P^+=(0,1), \qquad P^-=(0,-1).
-]

-The right and left boundary chains are iteratively refined according to the algorithm described in the thesis.

 ## Controls

 ### Parameter (\rho)